ton-blockchain/mytonctrl/docs/en/account-and-transactions.md

 ## Account history

-To check account transaction history use the following command using the number of listed operations as `limit` (but not less then 10):
+To check account transaction history use the following command using the number of listed operations as `limit`:

 ```bash
 MyTonCtrl> vah <account-addr> <limit>